Wai 2750 Kaupapa Inquiry

 Te Tūāpapa Kura Kāinga – the Ministry of Housing and Urban Development leads the Crown’s response to the Wai 2750 Kaupapa Inquiry.
 Wai 2750 is the opportunity to explore how we reset the housing system in partnership with Māori.

-The second week of stage one hearings will take place on 17-21 May 2021.
+The second week of stage one hearings took place on 17-21 May 2021.
 Find out more about stage one of Wai 2750.

 This page will be updated as the inquiry progresses.

 Te Tūāpapa Kura Kāinga co-ordinates the Crown’s response to Wai 2750.

 We do this in three ways:

 - We bring together government agencies responsible for housing policy and services

 - We support the Wai 2750 process by giving complete and accurate information about the Crown’s policy, practice and omissions on Māori housing

 - We work to ensure current policy and practice meet Māori needs and aspirations.